 The postponement can be for up to three months (sometimes referred to as the waiting period).

 It’s important to note that a jobholder who is not an active member of a qualifying scheme can opt in, and an entitled worker can choose to join a registered pension scheme, at any point during the waiting period.

-Where assessment for automatic enrolment is postponed for a worker, either at the employer’s staging date or when they start employment after the staging date, the employer doesn’t have to check whether the worker is eligible for automatic enrolment before issuing the postponement notice.
+Where assessment for automatic enrolment is postponed for a worker, the employer doesn’t have to check whether the worker is eligible for automatic enrolment before issuing the postponement notice.

 The waiting period can be any period of up to three months from the starting date.
 The starting date is:

 - the first day of employment of any worker, including the start date of the first worker employed, or

 - the date a worker meets the eligible jobholder criteria on or after the employer’s duties start date.

 If a waiting period is to be operated, the employer must provide the worker with a notice (the ‘postponement notice’) in writing (including email), advising that the automatic enrolment date will be postponed until the date detailed in that notice (the deferral date) and providing other prescribed information.
 A notice can either be generic (where the employer doesn’t know which category the worker is in) or tailored (where the employer has assessed the worker and knows which category they are in).

 The postponement notice can be given by the employer on or before the starting date, or within six weeks from the day after the starting date.

 For example, a new employer’s auto-enrolment duties begin on 1 July 2018.
 The employer decides to use the maximum waiting period of three months from their duties start date for all workers in their employment, so the deferral date is 1 October 2018.
 The postponement notice has to be given by the employer to these workers by no later than 13 August 2018 (i.e. 6 weeks from the day after their duties start date of 1 July 2018).